WordPress CI/CD: Continuous Integration and Deployment for WordPress

 Continuous integration and continuous deployment (CI/CD) in WordPress is a two-process method that applies automation to software development.

-Continuous integration automates the new code integration into a hosted WordPress application project.
+Continuous integration automates the new code integration into a WordPress application project.
 Meanwhile, continuous development lets you automatically deploy the latest integrated code.

 Many WordPress developers use CI/CD to streamline their entire workflow.
 If you want to do the same with your WordPress project, you’ve come to the right place.
 Keep reading as we explore the benefits of WordPress CI/CD and how to use it.